by Barbara Cervone and Kathleen Cushman

 The more we achieve, the more we will want to achieve.
 Parents can help set up a circle: when their children work hard and get good results, they’ll want to work harder still.

 So let's get started!
 Please see the boxes on the right.

-These materials for parents, in English and Spanish, were made possible with generous support from MetLife Foundation.
+These materials for parents were made possible with generous support from MetLife Foundation.

 have a story for wkcd?

 “There’s a radical—and wonderful—new idea here… that all children could and should be inventors of their own theories, critics of other people’s ideas, analyzers of evidence, and makers of their own personal marks on the world.”